Jom901/JomSearch/README.md

 ## JomSearch

-This project is a re-do of my 2012 Data Structures final project.
+This project is a re-do of my 2012 Data Structures final project that I decided to do overnight.
 The program consists of a client file, a class header and a class descriptor file.
 Essentially, this is supposed to simulate a program that reads an old collection of IMDB files and collects the names of the top 3 movies that contain whatever word you input.